• It's time to cast your vote in the March 2025 Turning Challenge. (click here for details)

 (**) I have low shop ceilings.
 The high side is only 94”, and the lathe is on the low side where I can easily touch the ceiling.

 Pic of mine is attached.
 I like having the air near the tailstock as I do a lot of turning off of that end.
 On the nearby wall I have a compressed air gun and two RO sanders.
-If I were to mound the air on the ceiling it would be a couple feet off of the tailstock so that I could drape the coiled hose down without getting in the way of the lathe.
-When turning most of the time the sitting is draped to a hook on the tailstock end of the lathe.
+If I were to mount the air on the ceiling it would be a couple feet off of the tailstock so that I could drape the coiled hose down without getting in the way of the lathe.
+When turning most of the time the hose is draped to a hook on the tailstock end of the lathe.

 Attachments